chetanmreddy/Image-Retrieval-Representation-learning/README.md

 ### Method2:
 In this method, the autoencoder remains the same.
 That is to say, the architecture and the configuration are the same.
-The only change that is made is an addition of a classification head to the bottleneck.
+The only change that is made is an addition of a classification head to the bottleneck(end of encoder).

 Test Images:
 ![](/assests/reconstruction2.png)